Documentation

 virtualcard.created.failedError creating virtual card

-virtualcard.transaction.declinedWhen a card transaction is declined by a vendor.
+virtualcard.transaction.declinedCard transaction was declined by a vendor.

 checkout.received.underpaidCheckout payment is paid but incomplete.